Monica V. Ogra

 Academic Focus

-Biodiversity Conservation, International Development, Gender Issues, Animal Studies, India
+Wildlife & Biodiversity Conservation, International Development, Animal Studies, Gender Issues, India

-Through my teaching and scholarship as a faculty member at Gettysburg College, I study the relationships between people and the environment, the structures that shape those relationships, and the outcomes that follow.
+Through my teaching and scholarship at Gettysburg College, I study the relationships between people and the environment, the structures that shape those relationships, and the outcomes that follow.
+Within this broad arena, I maintain a cross-cutting interest in humans' rich and complex relationships with nonhuman animals.

-In addition, and in collaboration with the international NGO Project Gaia, I've also worked with numerous students over the years to examine the potential for clean cookstoves to reduce black carbon, promote sustainable livelihoods, support women's empowerment, and contribute to biodiversity conservation objectives.
+In addition, and in collaboration with the international (and locally-based) NGO Project Gaia, I've worked with numerous students over the years to examine the potential for clean cookstoves to reduce black carbon, promote sustainable livelihoods, support women's empowerment, and contribute to biodiversity conservation objectives.

-My theoretical approaches are interdisciplinary and emphasize cultural and political ecology, environmental justice, feminist environmentalisms, critical development studies, compassionate conservation, and animal geographies.
+My theoretical approaches are interdisciplinary and emphasize cultural and political ecology, environmental justice, feminist environmentalisms, critical development studies, compassionate conservation, care ethics, and animal geographies.

-I welcome potential ES460 (honors thesis) students and qualified student research assistants who share any of these broad theoretical, topical, or regional research interests.
+I welcome the opportunity to support and collaborate with research students who share any of these broad theoretical, topical, or regional research interests.
 If these areas excite you too, please get in touch or come by for a visit!

 COURSES OFFERED